Scientific X-ray: Abstract

-\begin{sciabstract} The rapid development of modern science and technology has spawned rich scientific topics to research and endless production of literature in them.
-Just like X-ray imaging in medicine, can we intuitively identify the development limit and internal evolution pattern of scientific topic from the relationship of massive knowledge?
-This is essential for grasping research trends, helping policy making and even promoting social development.
-To answer this question, we collect 71431 seminal articles of topics that cover 16 disciplines and their citation data, analogize the evolution of each topic to the growth of a tree, and extracts the "idea tree" of each topic by retaining the most representative citation in the network to "scan" the structure of the development of 71431 topic networks from scratch.
-We define the Knowledge Entropy (KE) metric utilizing the proportion of subtrees led by papers in the idea tree to the original network, and the contribution of high knowledge entropy nodes to increase the depth of the idea tree is regarded as the basis for topic development.
-By observing "X-ray images" of topics, We find two interesting phenomena: (1) Even though the scale of topics (number of publications) may increase unlimitedly, there is an insurmountable cap of STL: the depth of the idea tree does not exceed 6 jumps, which coincides with the classical "Six Degrees of Separation"!
-(2) It is difficult for a single article to contribute more than 3 jumps to the depth of its topic, to this end, the continuing increase in STL needs to be motivated by the influence relay of multiple high knowledge entropy nodes.
-Through substantial statistical fits, we derive a unified quantitative relationship between the change in topic depth ${\Delta D}^t(v)$ and the change in knowledge entropy over time ${KE}^t\left(v\right)$ of the article $v$ driving the increase in depth in the topic: ${\Delta D}^t(v) \approx \log \frac{KE^{t}(v)}{\left(t-t_{0}\right)^{1.8803}}$.
-By transforming the value conditions of the formula, we can effectively portray the different patterns of a single topic in depth development: (1) Too small ${KE}^t\left(v\right)$ cannot advance the topic depth to achieve a new breakthrough (${\Delta D}^t(v)$ is always less than 1); (2) Time will continue to decay the article's motivating effect on depth to zero.
-Any node (single article) that fails to stimulate depth for a long time will lead to stagnation of topic development; (3) If the depth of the topic fails to increase significantly for a long time because of the rapid expansion of ${KE}^t\left(v\right)$, this article takes some of the new references belonging to the original topic and grows uniquely into a new topic, which inhibits the development of the original topic.
-The various patterns and phenomena found by topic X-ray may provide a new paradigm for explaining and understanding the evolution of human science and technology. \end{sciabstract}
+{The rapid development of modern science has spawned rich scientific topics to research and endless production of literature in them.
+Just like the widely used X-ray imaging technology, can we intuitively reveal the evolution laws of science from the massive correlation between knowledge?
+To answer this question, we collect 71 431 seminal articles of topics that cover 16 disciplines and their citation data and propose the corresponding Scientific X-ray framework.
+We extracts the `idea tree' of each topic by retaining the most representative citation to restore the structure of the development of 71 431 topic citation networks from scratch.
+At timestamp $t$, we define the Knowledge Entropy ($KE^t(v)$) metric of node $v$, and the contribution of high knowledge entropy nodes to increase the depth of the idea tree (${\Delta D}^t(v)$) is regarded as the basis of topic development.
+We find two interesting phenomena by Scientific X-ray: (1) Even though the scale of topics may increase unlimitedly, there is an insurmountable upper bound of topic development: the depth of the idea tree does not exceed six-hop.
+(2) It is difficult for a single article to contribute more than three-hop to the depth of its topic, to this end, the continuing increase of the depth needs to be motivated by the influence relay of multiple high knowledge entropy nodes.
+We derive a unified quantitative relationship between ${\Delta D}^t(v)$ and $KE^t(v)$: ${\Delta D}^t(v) \approx \log \frac{KE^{t}(v)}{\left(t-t_{0}\right)^{1.914}}$.
+By transforming the value conditions of the formula and generalize it to the entire topic, we can effectively portray the different patterns of a single topic of depth development and quantify the development potential of topics.
+Scientific X-ray can be used with few expertise, which can provide important references for grasping research trends, helping policy making and even promoting social development. }